 - When v=0 it is a special connection to Euclidean time and space as the point charge path is fixed in space.

-The Lienard Wiechert potentials are described as emanating from point charges, as well as Jefimenko’s equations.
+The Liénard Wiechert potentials are described as emanating from point charges.
 I am proposing that if we SPLIT THE QUANTUM into equal and opposite point charges emitting Dirac sphere potentials that everything will be much more understandable.
 Your math will still work.
 Your observations will stand.
 However, there is much to be learned from the nature of point charges.

 Once we split the quantum, now you can start thinking about velocity of the point charges above or below the speed of the electromagnetic potential.
-No one laid down a law that point charges have a velocity limit.
-The speed of light is weird, as Matt O’Dowd notes.
+There does not appear to be a fundamental law that individual point charges have a velocity limit.

 I don’t see anything in Maxwell’s equations that discusses point charges with velocity v > @ where @ is the speed of the electromagnetic potential.
 Just think about that for a moment.
 Imagine you are driving and a potential field is emanating from your car at 1 mph or 1 kph.
 Of course you can pass that potential field.
 You can drive all around on highways and side-streets and create a history that may or may not wash over you at some point.
 It’s weird to think about and we can’t just schmear it over as a field.
 Doing so loses information.